 The Distinguished Artist Award recognizes artists who have chosen to make their lives and careers in Minnesota, thereby making our state a more culturally rich place.
 Although they had the talent and the opportunity to pursue their work elsewhere, these artists chose to stay—and by staying, they have made a difference.
 They have founded and strengthened arts organizations, inspired younger artists, and attracted audiences and patrons.
 Best of all, they have made wonderful, thought-provoking art.
 The goal of McKnight’s Arts & Culture program is to catalyze the creativity, power, and leadership of Minnesota working artists and culture bearers.
 The program believes that Minnesota thrives when all its artists and culture bearers thrive.
 The Distinguished Artist Award honors one Minnesota artist each year.

 ABOUT THE McKNIGHT FOUNDATION

 The McKnight Foundation, a Minnesota-based family foundation, advances a more just, creative, and abundant future where people and planet thrive.
-Established in 1953, the McKnight Foundation is deeply committed to advancing climate solutions in the Midwest; building an equitable and inclusive Minnesota; and supporting the arts in Minnesota, neuroscience, and international crop research.
+Established in 1953, the McKnight Foundation is deeply committed to advancing climate solutions in the Midwest; building an equitable and inclusive Minnesota; and supporting the arts and culture in Minnesota, neuroscience, and international crop research.